LesleyYu/LiujiaYu.github.io/hw3/Descriptions.md

 The **registration** page should be available to unauthenticated users only.

 The form should have validation – all fields are required (use the REQUIRED attribute).
 The *email* field should contain a valid email address.
 This validation should be performed on the client (use the PATTERN attribute).
 Additionally, validation errors coming from the backend should also be shown under a corresponding field.
 Validation errors disappear once the field value has been modified (and does not contain a frontend-checked error anymore).
 The "Register" action button should be disabled while the form is empty or contains validation errors.

-The login link should lead to the **login page**.
+The login link should lead to the login page.

 ### 4-6-2 Login Procedure